-At Thorpedene we aim to give all children, including those with SEN, access to a rich, varied wide ranging curriculum.
+At Thorpedene, we aim to give all children, including those with SEN, access to a rich, varied wide ranging curriculum.
 To help ensure every child is meeting their potential, we adopt a wide range of approaches to support children's learning including:

-- Lessons which are carefully planned, differentiated and tailored to suit all children. - Creating stimulating environments both in and outdoors - A creative 'mantel of the expert' approach to learning with enrichment activities to provide opportunities for everyone to experience success. - A variety of visual and sensory resources to support learning. - Personalised provision for all pupils, including those with SEN and/or disabilities.
+- Lessons which are carefully planned, personalised and tailored to suit all children. - Creating stimulating environments both in and outdoors - Creative approaches to learning with enrichment activities to provide opportunities for everyone to experience success. - A variety of visual and sensory resources to support learning. - Personalised provision for all pupils, including those with SEN and/or disabilities.